Conservative-led Coalition To Form Austria Government Without Far Right - UrduPoint

 Negotiations between the FPOe and OeVP -- which came second in September -- on Austria's first far right-led government broke down this month.

-After the collapse, the OeVP, the Social Democrats (SPOe) -- who placed third -- and the liberals resumed coalition talks after their first attempt at forming a government failed in January.
+After the collapse, the OeVP, the Social Democrats (SPOe) -- who placed third -- and the liberal NEOS resumed coalition talks after their first attempt at forming a government failed in January.

 OeVP leader Christian Stocker on Thursday presented the government programme entitled "Do the right thing now.
 For Austria," together with the two other parties.